Here’s How to Get Rid of Pigmentation

 Holistic Treatment Approach – Works best

-We recommend combining these various treatments rather than sticking to a single treatment as medical research has shown by combining different laser types like with our Pigmentation Recovery Program using a Norseld Brightening Laser / Acne Red Mark Laser Laser or with RF Microneedling, using a pulsed type Radio Frequency (RF) approach is needed as Melanin has a broad absorption spectrum2.
+We recommend combining these various treatments rather than sticking to a single treatment as medical research has shown by combining different laser types like with our Natural Radiance Program using a Norseld Dual Yellow Laser or with Sylfirm, using a pulsed type Radio Frequency (RF) approach is needed as Melanin has a broad absorption spectrum2.
 The melanin granules are broken up with the speed and wavelength of the laser beams by dispersion.

 Make Lifestyle Changes